godotengine/godot-docs/tutorials/navigation/navigation_using_navigationservers.rst

 the end of the **physics frame** to synchronize all the changes together.

 This is done because some updates (like a recalculation of the entire navigation map) are computationally expensive and require updated data from all other objects.
-Also the NavigationServer uses a **threadpool** by default for some functionality like avoidance calculation between agents. [what does this mean?]
+Also the NavigationServer uses a **threadpool** by default for some functionality like avoidance calculation between agents.

 The NavigationServer is **thread-safe** as it places all API calls that want to make changes in a queue to be executed in the synchronization phase.
 Synchronization for the NavigationServer happens in the middle of the physics frame after scene input from scripts and nodes are all complete.

 Waiting for synchronization is required to apply changes to all maps, regions and agents.
-All setters and delete functions require synchronization.
+All setters and delete functions require synchronization before their changes will be reflected in the NavigationServer.
-[again, what does this mean?]

 Waiting for synchronization is *not* required for most ``get()`` functions that only request data from the NavigationServer without making changes, but the data recieved may not account for changes made in the current frame.